 The patentee can choose between the following three methods to calculate damages.
 Punitive damages are not available.

 - Patentee's lost profits: this method is rarely used.
 It is often difficult to prove and requires the infringer to disclose its own confidential profit structure.

 - Licence analogy: the patentee can claim the amount of reasonable licence royalties that reasonable parties would have hypothetically agreed on from an ex ante perspective.
 In practice, this will be a running royalty, not a lump sum payment.

 - Restitution of infringer's profit: the patentee can claim the profit that the infringer has made because of the infringement.
 Courts only allow deducting costs that are specifically attributable to the production of the infringing products, for which the infringer has the burden of proof.
 General overhead costs are not deductible.

 In addition to damages claims, including in cases where the defendant did not act negligently, the patentee can claim the unjust enrichment that the infringer has obtained from the infringement.
-In practice, the unjust enrichment claim is most relevant in the form of the residual damages claim that applies after the three-year limitation period for damages has lapsed but before the absolute limitation of 10 years after the infringement applies.
-The residual damages claim is based on the principle that an infringer should not be allowed to retain any benefit from having acted unlawfully.
-The claim is, therefore, not limited to a hypothetical licence fee.
-The patentee can also claim the infringer's profit after the limitation period for the 'full' damages claim has lapsed.20
+In practice, the unjust enrichment claim is most relevant in the form of the residual damages claim that applies after the lapse of the three-year limitation period for damages but before the application of the absolute limitation of 10 years after the infringement.

 iii Provisional enforcement

-If provisional enforcement turns out to be unwarranted, because the first instance decision or the appeal decision are subsequently lifted, the enforcing patentee will be liable, in some cases even strictly liable, for damages pursuant to Section 717 Paragraphs 2 or 3 CCP.
+If provisional enforcement turns out to be unwarranted because the first instance decision or the appeal decision are subsequently lifted, the enforcing patentee will be liable, in some cases even strictly liable, for damages pursuant to Section 717, Paragraphs 2 or 3 of the CCP.

 i Inspection proceedings